 Session Objectives

-- examine how countries can use trade policies as proactive instruments for domestic transformation;
+- examined how countries can use trade policies as proactive instruments for domestic transformation;

-- highlight options for integrating trade elements in climate planning, including support for green goods and services, climate-resilient value chains, renewable energy deployment, MSME readiness, traceability systems, and access to finance and technology;
+- highlighted options for integrating trade elements in climate planning, including support for green goods and services, climate-resilient value chains, renewable energy deployment, MSME readiness, traceability systems, and access to finance and technology;

-- explore how international cooperation can help developing countries strengthen policy coherence, manage new market requirements, and identify sectors where trade can support both mitigation and adaptation objectives; and
+- explored how international cooperation can help developing countries strengthen policy coherence, manage new market requirements, and identify sectors where trade can support both mitigation and adaptation objectives; and

-- generate actionable insights on how national trade-climate strategies can be designed and implemented in ways that are development-sensitive, internationally connected, and responsive to real economy needs.
+- generated actionable insights on how national trade-climate strategies can be designed and implemented in ways that are development-sensitive, internationally connected, and responsive to real economy needs.

 Speakers